odoe/SpatialJSON/Readme.md

 TODO:

-* Add error checking in conversions (goejson sent to geojson to esrijson, etc)
-* Add handlers for more geometry types
+* Add error checking in conversions (geojson sent to geojson to esrijson, etc) X Add handlers for more geometry types - complete